Catholic Church: Antiquity and Roman Empire

-Conditions in the Roman Empire facilitated the spread of new ideas.
-The empire's network of roads and waterways facilitated travel, and the Pax Romana made travelling safe.
-The empire encouraged the spread of a common culture with Greek roots, which allowed ideas to be more easily expressed and understood.

-Unlike most religions in the Roman Empire, however, Christianity required its adherents to renounce all other gods, a practice adopted from Judaism (see Idolatry).
-The Christians' refusal to join pagan celebrations meant they were unable to participate in much of public life, which caused non-Christians—including government authorities—to fear that the Christians were angering the gods and thereby threatening the peace and prosperity of the Empire.
-The resulting persecutions were a defining feature of Christian self-understanding until Christianity was legalized in the 4th century.
+The Roman Empire facilitated the spread of new ideas through its extensive network of roads and waterways, the relative security of the Pax Romana, and the promotion of a common culture with strong Greek influences, all of which allowed ideas to be more easily expressed and understood.
+However, unlike most religions in the Roman Empire, Christianity required its followers to renounce all other gods, a practice inherited from Judaism.
+Because Christians refused to participate in pagan festivals and civic rituals, they were excluded from many aspects of public life, leading some non-Christians, including government authorities, to fear that they were angering the gods and thereby threatening the peace and prosperity of the empire.
+The resulting prosecutions became a defining element of early Christian self-understanding until Christianity was legalized in the 4th century.

-In 313 the Edict of Milan, issued by Constantine the Great (who in 312 had become the first Roman emperor to convert to Christianity), legalized Christianity, and in 330 he moved the imperial capital to Constantinople (modern Istanbul, Turkey).
-In 380 the Edict of Thessalonica made Nicene Christianity the state church of the Roman Empire, a position that within the diminishing territory of the Byzantine Empire persisted until the empire itself ended in the fall of Constantinople in 1453.
-Elsewhere the church was independent of the empire, as became particularly clear with the East–West Schism.
-During the period of the Seven Ecumenical Councils, five primary sees emerged, an arrangement formalized in the mid-6th century by Justinian I (Byzantine emperor 527–565) as the pentarchy of Rome, Constantinople, Alexandria, Antioch and Jerusalem.
+In 313, Constantine the Great—the first Roman emperor to convert to Christianity—issued the Edict of Milan, which legalized the Christian faith, and he moved the imperial capital to Constantinople (modern Istanbul, Turkey) in 330.
+In 380, the Edict of Thessalonica made Nicene Christianity the state church of the Roman Empire, a status that continued within the shrinking territory of the Byzantine Empire until its fall in 1453.
+Elsewhere, the church functioned independently of imperial authority, becoming especially evident after the East-West Schism.
+During the period of the Seven Ecumenical Councils, five principal sees emerged—Rome, Constantinople, Alexandria, Antioch, and Jerusalem—formalized in the mid-6th century, arranged by Justinian I, the Byzantine emperor from 527 to 565, as the pentarchy.